Ottoman–Habsburg wars: World War I

 Relations between Austria and the Ottomans began to improve when they saw a common threat in Russia and a common ally in Germany in countering the threat of the Tsar.
 The Ottomans had hoped the Germans would industrialize their nation to defend itself against the Russians, who had taken the "anti-Turk crusade" to a more committed level, driving the Turks out of the Crimea and Caucasus.
-Meanwhile, the German Empire of Prussia appealed to the Austrians through a common culture, language and the lenient terms imposed after the Austro-Prussian War.
+Meanwhile, the German Empire appealed to the Austrians through a common culture, language and the lenient terms imposed after the Austro-Prussian War.
 The Austrians were in no hurry to see Russia advance at the cost of the Ottomans towards their borders.
 Thus, in the years before World War I, the two former enemies found themselves allies against the French, the Russians and the British.
-In 1918, the Austro-Hungarian Empire surrendered to partition under the Treaty of Saint-Germain, as did the Ottomans under the Treaty of Sèvres.
+In 1918, the Austro-Hungarian Empire surrendered to partition under the Treaties of Saint Germain and Trianon, as did the Ottomans under the Treaty of Sèvres.